Skip to main content

 Mali is a vast, land-locked country in the heart of the Sahel region.
-With social indicators among the lowest in the world, the country ranks 184 out of 189 on UNDP’s 2019 Human Development Index and faces serious challenges in the achievement of Sustainable Development Goal 2 on Zero Hunger and improved nutrition.
+With social indicators among the lowest in the world, the country ranks 188 out of 193 in UNDP’s 2023 Human Development Index.
+It faces serious challenges in achieving Sustainable Development Goal 2 on Zero Hunger and improving nutrition.

 What the World Food Programme is doing in Mali